 The Five Year Leash

 But the law puts a leash on how long these exceptions can be applied in Maryland Courts and Judicial Proceedings § 5-109, the Maryland statute that addresses limitations in medical malpractice cases.
 The limitations period in health care negligence claims is five years from the time the injury was committed or three years from the date the injury was discovered, whichever is shorter.
 This law imposes a sort of statute of repose on medical malpractice cases in Maryland.
-But what sort of claims can be brought that are more than three years old but less than five?
+But what sort of claims can be brought that are over three years old but less than five?